mkg20001/zero-static/README.md

 # zero-static
 Serve ZeroNet Zites (almost) like normal ones.
-Edit

 **IMPORTANT: This project isn't finished yet and might be very insecure**